MaxEdison/Bdorm-Buffet-Menu/README.md

 🚧 Future Improvements

-.
-Add backend integration (Node.js / Django / Flask)
+🔹 Add a backend (Node.js / Django / Flask)
-.
-Database support for orders & reservations (MySQL / MongoDB) .
-Online payment system
+🔹 Database for orders & reservations (MySQL / MongoDB)
+🔹 Online payment integration 💳
-.
-Multi-language support (English / Persian)
+🔹 Multi-language support 🌍
-.
-Admin dashboard for order management
+🔹 Admin dashboard for managing orders 👨‍💼

 ---

 👨‍💻 About Me

-Developed by Abolfazl Shadrouh
+Made with ❤️ by Abolfazl Shadrouh

 💻 Full-Stack Developer

 🎓 CS50x Student

-🌟 Open-source enthusiast
+🌟 Passionate about web development & open-source

 ---

 📜 License

-This project is licensed under the MIT License.
+This project is under the MIT License ✅
-Feel free to use, modify, and share it with proper credit.
+Feel free to use, share, and improve it with proper credit 🙌